knpuniversity/phpstorm/knpu/live-templates.md

 `a` tag printed out.
 We want to do the same type of thing and have it generate all this form handling boiler plate code for us.

 To make this, first select all the code that you want included.
-Then click on the tools dropdown menu, and select "Save as Live Template".
+Then click on the Tools dropdown menu, and select "Save as Live Template".
 Let's give this a name, like `formhandle` with a description of "Adds controller form handling code".
 Inside the template text tweak the indentation but other than that, let's just leave this alone for now.
 Hit 'ok'.

-Now that we have this, we can delete our hard word.
-Replace it by typing `formhandle`. hitting tab, and then enjoying our handy autocompletion.
-There it is!
+Now that we have this, we can delete our hard work.
+Replace it by typing `formhandle`, hitting tab, and then... boom!
+Enjoy that autocompletion.

 Of course now we need to make parts of this dynamic.
 We'll need to edit our live template...how do we do that?
 Well, it's probably in the preferences menu and if we search for it, it is!